sazonovanton/SirChatalot/README.md

 ## Possible breaking changes
 In the end of July 2023 there was made some changes to a bot architecture.
 Now bot can use different chat engines, not only OpenAI (which is still default).
 Some functionality was deprecated.
 Legacy mode is no longer supported.
-I tried to make this transition as smooth as possible, but there can be some issues.
-If you find one, please report it.
+In addition, the bot was upgraded to use new version of the OpenAI Python API library, which introduced significant changes.
+For details on what has changed and how to migrate, refer to the [migration guide](https://github.com/openai/openai-python/discussions/742).

 ## Getting Started
 * Create a bot using the [BotFather](https://t.me/botfather).